-In 1892, Chicago was rebuilding from its disastrous fire, the world was wildly anticipating the Columbian Exposition, Daniel Burnham was advising city leaders to make no little plans and a group of yachting enthusiast organized what became formally known as Columbia Yacht Club.
+In 1892, Chicago was rebuilding from its disastrous fire, the world was wildly anticipating the Columbian Exposition, Daniel Burnham was advising city leaders to make no little plans, and a group of yachting enthusiasts organized what became formally known as Columbia Yacht Club.

 Despite this misfortune, Columbia Yacht Club members continued to gather together.
 They chose the Aviator's Club on North Clark Street, where they hosted social events and made plans for a new Club Ship.
 Ultimately, the membership purchased the Pere Marquette, a 193-foot wood and iron-plated steamboat.